syeminpark/Plastic-Sarira-Website-Online-Art-Activities-2022/README.md

 ### Description
-Plastic Sarira is a web-based media art project that presents a virtual ecosystem in which computer-programmed life forms and 3D-scanned plastic marine debris coexist in symbiosis.
+Plastic Sarira is a web-based media art project that presents a virtual ecosystem in which computer-programmed life forms and 3D-scanned plastic marine debris exist in symbiosis.

 ### Website